-Your teen years can be the most complicated phase of your life.
-Some of the challenges include harder school work, changes in relationships, and changes in your body.
-Sometimes it can be hard to handle the feelings that come with these changes.
-Some guys have a harder time balancing out their feelings and may turn to harmful activities such as drinking, using drugs, or self-harming.
-This guide was created to help you understand self-harm and how you can get help for yourself or a friend.
+Your teen years can be the most complicated time of your life.
+Some of your challenges include: more school work, changes in relationships, and changes in your body and brain.
+Sometimes it can be hard to handle the feelings that come with these changes, while you’re also trying to manage the day-to-day of teen life.
+Some teens have a harder time than others managing their feelings and may turn to harmful activities such as drinking, using drugs, or self-harm.

 What is self-harm?

 When you hurt your body on purpose it is called “self-harm”.
 Other names for self-harm are “cutting”, “self-injury”, or “self-mutilation”.
-Some ways that people hurt themselves are by cutting, scratching, hitting, or burning their bodies.
-Other ways people injure themselves include engaging in risky behaviors such as using alcohol or drugs, which may lead to an overdose or trip to the hospital.
+Some ways that people hurt themselves are by cutting, scratching, picking, or burning their bodies.

-People who self-harm sometimes hurt themselves repeatedly, and may have scars.
-While you’re self-harming you might not feel pain, and might do more damage than you mean to.
+People who self-harm sometimes hurt themselves repeatedly, and often have scars.
+While you are self-harming you might not feel pain, and could do more damage to your body than you mean to.

 Why do people self-harm?

 People who injure themselves are often experiencing overwhelming feelings, such as extreme anxiety or tension, and in the moment self-harm may seem to provide a feeling of escape or relief.
-Some people also experience “depersonalization”, which is when a person doesn’t feel “real”, or feels like he’s outside of his body watching himself.
-People who feel this way might cut or harm themselves to help themselves to feel “real” again.
+Some people also experience “depersonalization,” which is when a person doesn’t feel real, or feels they are outside of their body watching themself.
+People who feel this way might cut or harm themselves to help themselves feel “real” again.
 Others cut or injure themselves as a way of punishing themselves or others close to them.
-Sometimes people who self-harm have a history of physical, emotional or sexual abuse, and have a sense of shame about themselves.
+Sometimes, people who self-harm have a history of physical, emotional, or sexual abuse, and have a sense of shame about themselves.

 Most people who self-harm haven’t yet learned healthier ways to cope with negative feelings.
-Even if you feel stuck in a pattern of injuring yourself, there’s definitely a way out.
+Even if you feel stuck in a pattern of injuring yourself, there are definitely ways to help overcome these patterns.

 Is self-harm the same as being suicidal?